51st-Vfw/MissionEditing-Index/documentation/me_workflow.md

 workflow to operate correctly (see below).
 In addition to these tools that the workflow directly uses, you may also want to install,

-- [Visual Studio Code](https://code.visualstudio.com/) is an IDE that supports Lua development.
-You should also install the Lua plug-in from VSC to get syntax checking and other nice things.
+- [Visual Studio Code](https://code.visualstudio.com/) is a free Microsoft IDE that supports Lua development.
+You should also install the Lua plug-in from VSC to get syntax checking and other nice things if you want to use Lua in your mission.
 - [GitHub](https://desktop.github.com/) is a desktop `git` client to allow access to the 51st VFW repositories and enable collaboration between multiple designers on a shared mission.